aalquist/cli-query/README.md

 ```
 ### Bulk Search Built-In Filters

+Filters modify the presentation and fields displayed as part of a bulk search result.
-Filters limit the bulks earch results.
-The built-in options are listed when running this command:
+The built-in filters are listed when running this command:

 ```
 akamai query filtertemplate --type bulksearch